General Non-Fiction posted November 3, 2024

 Here is just one example.
 John and a friend were playing catch with a football in our backyard.
 The ball went over the fence into the neighbor’s backyard.
 The boy that lived there was Don’s age.
 He was a butthead.
 I am being polite when I use that word.

 John asked him to throw the ball back.
-He came up to the fence and held the ball far enough away that John could not reach it.
+He came up to the fence and held the ball far enough away that John couldn't reach it.
 He called John some bad names and took the football with him into his house.

 It was about then when Don walked into the backyard.
 John and his friend were sitting at our picnic table.
 Don asked what they were up to.
 John told him about Billie taking his football away.